-In certain ways Pints of Guinness is as much a classic rock song as say a Tom Waits or Bob Dylan song.
+In main ways, Pints of Guinness is as much a classic rock song as say a Tom Waits or Bob Dylan song.
 The lyrics seem to tell the story of a working man with a drinking problem and his wife keeping him in loving memory after his passing.
 Punk rock and folk have always had more to do with telling the truth and less with embellishing it then other music genres.
 The songwriting of Against Me! functions under these rules.
 The lyrics of the band are at times embarrassingly honest, like confessing to the one thing that they ought to keep away from the audience in order to maintain a rockstar image.
 But it’s not that kind of band.
 Bands like Against Me! , the Gaslight Anthem, more recently Andrew Jackson Jihad, are the modern equivalents of the classic rockers with a conscience, Dylan or the Clash.
 The sound and lyrics may often be more abrassive.
 But, their intentions and lyrical themes of their songs, are not far removed from those used by their predecessors.

 Against Me! has continued to play Pints of Guinness in live shows pretty consistently until today, while their sound has naturally gone through many changes.
 Seeing them play this one song is like taking the band’s pulse and finding out (with relief) that they still mean it.
 As much as Against Me! works under classic songwriting forms of verse-chorus-verve, the punk energy and idealism cannot be faked.
 Different sounding and looking, but just as confrontational, emotional and honest, Against Me! walks on.